 In some instances, disputes between or among students or student organizations may be resolved through the use of conflict resolution methods such as mediation, restorative practices, counseling, and/or informal discussion.
 The use of conflict resolution services, when acceptable to the parties involved in a dispute, may be employed in lieu of or in addition to conduct procedures outlined in this document.
 However, the College reserves the right to proceed with the conduct process even if all parties prefer not to use the conduct process.
-It should be noted that, according to guidance by the Office of Civil Rights, mediation may not be used in cases involving allegations of sexual assault, even on a voluntary basis, according to guidance by the Office of Civil Rights.
+It should be noted that, according to guidance by the Office of Civil Rights, mediation may not be used in cases involving allegations of sexual assault, even on a voluntary basis.